Add the cream cheese to the bowl of a stand mixer fitted with the paddle attachment.Â

 Beat on medium speed for 1-2 minutes, or until the cream cheese is light and smooth.Â

-Next, add the granulated sugar, milk, sour cream, flour, and vanilla extract.
-Mix just until combined.Â
+Add the granulated sugar, milk, sour cream, flour, and vanilla extract.
+Mix just until combined, scraping the sides of the bowl with a spatula as needed.

 With the mixer on low speed, add the eggs one at a time.
 Make sure to let each egg incorporate fully before adding the next one.Â

-Scrape down the sides of the bowl to ensure all of the cream cheese has been incorporated.Â
+Scrape down the sides of the bowl to ensure all of the cream cheese has been incorporated and mix again for a few seconds if needed.

 Pour the cheesecake filling on top of the crust.Â

-Bake for 55-60 minutes, or until the edges of the cheesecake are set and the center is no longer wet.
-It should jiggle slightly when the pan is shaken.Â
+Bake for 55-60 minutes.
+The cheesecake is done when the edges are set and the center is no longer wet - it should jiggle slightly when the pan is shaken.

-Once the cheesecake has cooled, transfer it to the fridge to chill for at least 6 hours (although overnight is preferred).Â
+Once the cheesecake has cooled in the oven, transfer it to the refrigerator to chill for at least 6 hours (overnight is ideal).Â

 Serve with fresh berries, whipped cream, or chocolate sauce.Â